Skip Navigation

 Prerequisites: None

-ICP is a full year laboratory course in which students explore the fundamental core topics of chemistry and physics that are present in God’s creation.
+Course description: ICP is a full-year laboratory course in which students explore the order of the world God has made in the fundamental core topics of chemistry and physics.
 Students enrolled in this course examine, through the process of scientific inquiry, the structure and properties of matter, chemical reactions, forces, motion and the interactions between energy and matter as they relate to the environment and economy.
 Students will gain scientific knowledge by doing science; making observations, experimenting by designing and conducting investigations, and by evaluating and communicating the results of those investigations.
-Emphasis will be on students making connections between the big ideas of chemistry and physics in solving real world problems that may have personal or social consequences as they complete inquiry-based learning in both lab and non-lab activities to explore these ideas.
+Emphasis will be on students making connections between the big ideas of chemistry and physics in solving real-world problems that may have personal or social consequences as they complete inquiry-based learning in both lab and non-lab activities to explore these ideas.

 Prerequisites: Pre-Calculus or taking concurrently.
-B or better in Chemistry and Algebra II.
+Achieve a B or higher in Chemistry and Algebra II.
 Department approval required.

-Honors Physics s a course focused on the following core topics: constant velocity; constant acceleration; forces; energy; linear momentum in one dimension; simple harmonic oscillating systems; mechanical waves and sound; simple circuit analysis.
+Course description: Physics is a course focused on understanding the order of God’s creation in the following core topics: constant velocity; constant acceleration; forces; energy; linear momentum in one dimension; simple harmonic oscillating systems; mechanical waves and sound; simple circuit analysis.
 Instruction should focus on developing student understanding that scientific knowledge is gained from observation of natural phenomena and experimentation by designing and conducting investigations guided by theory and by evaluating and communicating the results of those investigations according to accepted procedures.
-Students have opportunities to see how physics and nature are part of God’s plan for us.

-Prerequisite: Completion of Biology and Honors Chemistry with a B or better.
+Prerequisite: Completion of Biology and Algebra 1 with a B or better.
 Department approval required.

 Prerequisite: MUST TAKE AP CALCULUS CONCURRENTLY.
 Department approval required.

-ACP Physics P221: Introduction to the concepts and laws of classical Newtonian mechanics.
+Course description: This course will focus on understanding the complexity of God’s creation by exploring the concepts and laws of classical Newtonian mechanics.
 The ideas that have resulted from Newton’s Laws and the consequent conservation principles form the basis for all of contemporary physics.
 Develops an array of skills and techniques needed to appreciate what physicists do and how they do it.
 Emphasizes the quantitative application of physical laws to solving problems.
 Calculus and other mathematics are displayed daily in a more abstract approach to enhance fluency in and appreciation of mathematics.
 Performance of simple (and not-so-simple) laboratory experiments will be done to demonstrate concepts covered in the lectures.
-Through these experiments techniques will be learned to make reliable measurements and estimate their uncertainties, and build appreciation to the interplay between experiment and theory in science.
-Collaborations with other students will be developed as teamwork is central to physics research and as well as understanding the relationships among different approaches to the same problem.
-Successful completion of this course earns FIVE college semester credits of calculus-based Physics [Classical Mechanics], which is foundational for Engineers, Physicists, and Chemists.
+Through these experiments, techniques will be learned to make reliable measurements and estimate their uncertainties, and build an appreciation of the interplay between experiment and theory in science.
+Collaborations with other students will be developed as teamwork is central to physics research, as well as understanding the relationships between different approaches to the same problem.
+This course is a preparation for the Physics 1 AP Exam.